Have You Suffered Anoxic Brain Injury in Louisiana?

 - Changes in Sensation (numbness or tingling in the limbs) and Vision

-Depending on the extent of oxygen deprivation and the areas of the brain that were affected, more serious or long-term symptoms may be present.
+Depending on the extent of oxygen deprivation and the areas of the brain that were affected, more severe or long-term symptoms may be present.

 Symptoms of severe anoxic brain injury may include: